 Yoga Retreats at Amritapuri

-“Amrita Yoga has opened me to experience the real feeling of the deeper journey into my purpose.
+“Amrita Yoga has opened me to the real feeling of the deeper journey into my purpose.
 I feel a new connection with myself, with my heart and my body.” – Anthony Irles

-In India, it is believed the greatest gift is knowledge.
+In India, it is believed that the greatest gift is knowledge.
 Yoga and meditation were divined in ancient India by rishis (sages or seers) to help people achieve a healthy balance in mind and body.
 They work together to help us gain higher consciousness.

 It is in this spirit that Amrita Yoga retreats are offered.
 Classes are taught by longtime ashram monastics, residents and international devotees.
 They have followed Amma’s teachings for many years, and are inspired by Amma’s example of love, compassion and service.
 They volunteer their time, viewing their work as seva (selfless service).

 Amrita Yoga is intended to deepen your awareness of the present, to nurture your physical, mental and spiritual well-being, and to expand your sense of joy.